5 Experiencing Your Future

 • codefirstgirls.com: if you’re especially interested in helping girls and women of all ages learn coding skills and eliminating the diveristy gaps in technology

 However you do it, teaching others to learn how to code will develop valuable skills that employers care about.
-It will also help your CV stand out when applying for jobs, because these projects SHOW the reader (rather than just TELLING them) that you are developing your communication, mentoring and leadership skills, see section 8.6.6.
+It will also help your CV stand out when applying for jobs, because these projects SHOW the reader (rather than just TELLING them) that you are developing your communication, mentoring and leadership skills, see section 8.7.6.

-5.3.8 Hacking & tinkering experience
+5.3.8 Hacking & Tinkering Experience

 Another good source of experience is tinkering or hacking.
 Hackers and tinkerers improve or repair things in their spare time for fun, either as personal passion projects or in collaboration with others.
 For example, why not build an experimental:

 Yes, these projects are amateur, but tinkering and hacking clearly demonstrates your passion for learning and engineering.
-Apart from being fun, weekend hacks can look great in the PROJECTS section of your CV, see section 8.6.5.
+Apart from being fun, weekend hacks can look great in the PROJECTS section of your CV, see section 8.7.5.

 Most hackathons are collaborative and social events where you can learn how to rapidly prototype ideas in a friendly and supportive environment.
 Picture of participants at a Wikimedia Hackathon in Prague by Chris Koerner on Wikimedia Commons w.wiki/5rjR adapted using the Wikipedia app.

-Figure 5.12: Most hackathons are collaborative and social events where you can learn how to rapidly prototype ideas in a friendly and supportive environment.
+Figure 5.14: Most hackathons are collaborative and social events where you can learn how to rapidly prototype ideas in a friendly and supportive environment.
 Picture of participants at a Wikimedia Hackathon in Prague by Chris Koerner on Wikimedia Commons w.wiki/5rjR adapted using the Wikipedia app.

-Attending Hackathons is another way to learn and gain experience by tinkering, in a collaborative and social environment, see figure 5.12.
+Attending Hackathons is another way to learn and gain experience by tinkering, in a collaborative and social environment, see figure 5.14.
 The word hackathon is a portmanteau of hacking (from hacker culture not security hacking) and marathon.
 Hackathons tend to be short (24 to 48 hours) but intense, some examples from the UK and beyond:

 Alongside these competitions, there are other hackathon-type events which are organised by a single employer, see section 5.3.3.
 There are also opportunities to build your technical experience by practicing coding interviews online such as hackerrank and leetcode, described in section 13.2.3.